Credit by Examination

 Including college credit completed while in high school, exemptions, Advanced Placement (AP)

 The Cornell College Catalogue contains information about transfer and examination credits (see the sections Credit by Transfer and Exemption, Advanced Placement, and Credit by Examination listed under Academic Information).
 During Orientation, you will receive notification of the credit you have earned.
 It is important, therefore, that you arrange for test results, college transcripts, and similar documents to be sent to Cornell during the summer so that they can be evaluated prior to your arrival on campus.
+You may earn Cornell credit by examination if:

 - you earned scores of 3 or higher on Advanced Placement (AP) examinations (though no exemption for a score of 3 in Biology, Chemistry, English Language, English Literature, Environmental Science, Physics C, or Statistics).
 Here is a chart to help you determine your placement, credits, and the courses from which you have been exempted.
 A score of 3 usually merits exemption, and scores of 4 or 5 usually entitle you to one or two course credits as indicated in the "Credit" column.
 Be sure to have an official AP Score Report sent to Cornell.